tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 **Option 1**.
 An "SSO" Gateway might be enforced by your organization anyway.
 If your access scheme is very coarse grained, you may not need information from  AEM to decide whether to grant or deny access to a resource.

+> [!NOTE]
-> Note: Tis pattern requires a _Gateway_ that _intercepts_ each request and performs the actual _authorization_ - granting or denying requests to the Dispatcher.
+> This pattern requires a _Gateway_ that _intercepts_ each request and performs the actual _authorization_ - granting or denying requests to the Dispatcher.
 If your SSO system is an _authenticator_, that only establishes the identity of a user you have to implement Option 3.
 If you read terms like "SAML" or "OAauth" in your SSO system's handbook - that is a strong indicator that you have to implement Option 3.

 **Option 2**.
 "Not caching" generally is a bad idea.
 If you go that way, make sure the amount of traffic and the number of sensitive resources which are excluded are small.
 Or make sure to have some in-memory cache in the Publish system installed, that the Publish systems can handle the resulting load - more on that in Part III of this series.